-Strong organizational and interpersonal communications skills and ability to work well in a team.
+Outstanding organizational and interpersonal communications skills and ability to foster a spirit of teamwork to accomplish team goals.

-Ability to read, understand, and implement referral procedures, which may change based on incoming data.
+Ability to coach others on how to read, understand, and implement referral procedures, which may change based on incoming data.

-Excellent and sensitive interpersonal, cultural competency and sensitivity appropriate to the local community, and interviewing skills such that they can build and maintain trust with patients and contacts.
+Interviewing skills such that they can build and maintain trust with interviewees.

-Resourcefulness in locating patients and contacts who may be difficult to reach or reluctant to engage in conversation.
+Resourcefulness in locating individuals who may be difficult to reach or reluctant to engage in conversation.